Brian-Pho/Textbook-Notes/content/posts/books/atomic-habits/index.md

     - *Identity (inner)*: changing beliefs
 - Outcomes are what you get, processes are about what you do, and identity is about what you believe.
 - The problem with building habits is the direction of change.
-- Outcome-based habits: outcomes -> processes -> identity.
+- *Outcome-based habits*: outcomes -> processes -> identity.
 The focus is on what you want to achieve.
-- Identity-based habits: identity -> processes -> outcomes.
+- *Identity-based habits*: identity -> processes -> outcomes.
 The focus is on who you wish to be.
 - E.g. "No thanks for the cigarette.
 I'm trying to quit." versus "No thanks.
 I'm not a smoker."
 - Identity based habits are stronger.
 - Behind every system of actions are a system of beliefs.